Evaluating Estate and Exceptional Vintage Jewelry: A How-To Guide

 The Findings and Fittings Are Key

-When looking at any piece of jewelry, it’s important to examine the findings and the fittings.
-This will help you determine the age of the piece, which is needed to determine its value.
-Earrings, for example, have changed a lot since the 1800s.
-While any of the backings or fittings may be used today, by knowing when these fittings were introduced, you can determine how old the piece is.
-Spring clips, for example, are relatively new, while kidney wire fittings were introduced in 1882.
+To determine a piece of jewelry’s value, it is important to inspect the findings and fittings.
+This will also assist you in determining the piece’s age.
+Earrings, in particular, have undergone significant changes since the 1800s.
+Although many of the backings or fittings may still be in use today, you can identify the piece’s age by understanding when these fittings were introduced.
+For example, spring clips are relatively new, whereas kidney wire fittings were first introduced in 1882.

 Consider the Material